 - Candidate’s manifestos will be made available on the Union website.

-- The budget for Candidates standing for election during the 2016/17 academic year will be £50.00 per candidate per campaign.
+- The budget for Candidates standing for this election will be £50.00 per candidate per election

 - Candidate’s publicity and sundries expenditure must not exceed the given budgets.